Our Picks

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 74-89% of retail investor accounts lose money when trading CFDs.
 You should consider whether you can afford to take the high risk of losing your money.

-Below is our curated list of the best forex brokers for traders living in Hong Kong, with details and information about the country laws, the features, and the characteristics.
+Below is our curated list and review of the best forex brokers for traders living in Hong Kong, with details and information about the country laws, the features, and the characteristics.

 • Not directly HK SFC regulated but traders from Hong Kong can apply through the international entity of the broker: FP Markets LLC regulated by SVG with license n° 126 LLC 2019.